-The following live and work in Canada article is a guest post by Aimee
+The following live and work in Canada article is authored by Aimee

 Hands up who wants to earn money whilst you travel?
 No, I’m not talking about becoming a digital nomad (but, that’s pretty awesome too).
 I’m talking about getting a working holiday visa and working whilst travelling through countries like Australia, New Zealand and Canada.